TKGeem/FiMap-Batch/README.md

 # FiMap-Batch
-> TKEeem's python batch. to post data for db.
+> TKGeem's python batch. to post data for db.

 ## Installation & Setup
 In terminal: